combe15/Arty-clicker/README.md

 4. Click the 'Fire' Button and pray it works.

 ## To Install:
-Note: This program was built and tested on Windows, Linux or Mac OS functionality is unknown.
+Note: This program was built and tested on Windows only; Linux or Mac OS functionality is unknown.

 1. Pull this repository into a folder and have Python 3.8 or higher installed.
 2. Open repository folder in Command Prompt (not Powershell).